BBC Master Elite Information

-In 1986, two years after the original Elite was released, an enhanced version was published for the new BBC Master computer.
+Two years after the original Elite was released, an enhanced version was published for the new BBC Master computer by both Acornsoft and Superior Software.
 Taking advantage of the extra memory of Acorn's latest machine, a number of improvements were apparent, including a more colourful display and faster graphics.

 As with the earlier versions of BBC Elite, the program implemented a split-screen display to increase the resolution for the space view.
 The lower part of the screen was in Mode 2, with 8 colours and a horizontal resolution of 160 pixels.
 The upper portion was in Mode 1, with 4 colours and a horizontal resolution of 320 pixels.